TypeScript client usage

 }

-The difference is typically negligible, with the exception of advanced use case like custom serialization/deserialization.
+The difference is typically negligible, except for advanced use case like custom serialization/deserialization.

 If necessary, such as for advanced use cases with custom serialization/deserialization logic, you can specify dual types: